 Status: Rumoured to be in development for both PS4 and PS5

 Much has been said about the next instalment in the Assassin's Creed series, and it centers around the idea of vikings.
-Rumours suggest the game will be subtitled Ragnarok, and will include a map covering Scandinavia and England around the year 800 AD.
+Rumours suggest the game will include a map covering Scandinavia and England around the year 800 AD.
 The game will probably be announced at some point next year, and given Ubisoft's history with cross-gen releases, we'd say the chances are high this game will get a version for both PS4 and PS5.

 Status: Announced for unspecified platforms, almost certainly a PS5 game

 2K Games recently announced that a new BioShock game is in the works.
 It hasn't specified what platforms the game will come to, but it definitely sounds next-gen to us.
 The publisher stated the game will be in development for "the next several years", so it sounds like PS5 will be well established by the time this title rolls around.
 We know very little about this return to the series, but a PS5 release is almost guaranteed.